Forensic Statement Analysis – Linguistic Analysis

 • In an insurance matter, one word in the claimant’s written statement revealed an act of premeditated arson.

-It should be noted that primarily a portion of a statement may be true, but the writer may wish to lead us to a conclusion which isn’t factual.
-If you’ve read our previous information, you’ll understand we’re not interested in helping anyone escape justice or avoid consequences.
+It should be noted that primarily a portion of a statement may be true, but the writer may wish to lead us to a conclusion which is not factual.
+If you have read our previous information, you will understand we are not interested in helping anyone escape justice or avoid consequences.
+Just the opposite, we want justice served.
 The goal is and should always be to explore and gather facts.
 Our experience can cause unconscious bias for or against a case.
-Before making an assumption consider this analysis.
+Before making an assumption consider Forensic Statement Analysis.
 At minimum it can show us where to inquire further and ultimately better serve the cause of justice.

 Testimonial